ethical0101/weather-App-JS/README.md

 const apiKey = 'YOUR_API_KEY';
 ```
 ## Future Improvements
-Add weather forecasts for the next few days.
+-Add weather forecasts for the next few days.
-Improve the user interface with advanced animations and visual effects.
+-Improve the user interface with advanced animations and visual effects.
-Include additional data like UV index, visibility, and air quality.
+-Include additional data like UV index, visibility, and air quality.